 Five-year fixed rate

-Table notes: rates sourced from Moneyfacts on 18 September 2025.
-Provider customer score is based on savers' overall satisfaction with the brand and how likely they are to recommend it to others. n/a means sample size was too small for us to generate a provider score. (a) Rate drops to 3% after three months
+Table notes: rates sourced from Moneyfacts on 18 December 2025.
+Provider customer score is based on savers' overall satisfaction with the brand and how likely they are to recommend it to others. n/a means sample size was too small for us to generate a provider score (a) 5% AER on balances up to £3,000

 Compare savings accounts